alecfcurrie/Exam-LT-Analytics/README.md

    dataSetMt
    dataSetFe
     ```
+## Execute Program Using Terminal
+1. Open terminal.
+Using cd, change the directory to the cloned Exam-LT-Analytics folder
+2. Use pwd to verify your current directory
+3. Once in the Exam-LT-Analytics folder, type in terminal ```python collect_data.py```

 ## Acknowledgments

 The file pathNames was also taken from [SciPub Repository](https://github.com/scienceltrs/SciPub/blob/main/pathNames.py) and was modified for this project.